SidneyElsayed/experience-hegra/_posts/2023-12-05-art-of-architechture-at-hegra.md

 ---
 layout: post
-title: The Art of Architecture at Hegra
+title: The Art of Architecture at Hegra (part 1)
 title-long: >-
   Carving Legacies in Stone | Unveiling the Art of Nabataean Funeral Facades (part 1)